AndotoN/url-metrics-service/README.md

 # URL Metrics Service

+## Goal
+This solution is based on the requirements from the Task for Cloud Platform Team at Sofia Tech Hub and its sole purpose is to satisfy the criteria set by the team.

 ## Overview
 This project provides a Python-based service that monitors the availability and response time of two external URLs.
 It exposes Prometheus-compatible metrics for monitoring.
 The application is containerized using Docker, deployed with Kubernetes, and managed with Helm.